-1 Insert disc 1 in the CD-ROM drive.
+1 Insert the DVD in the DVD-ROM drive.

-- 2 A window will pop up onscreen with instructions on installing Starry Night Pro 5.0.
-Follow the instructions that appear and insert the next disc when prompted.
-The "Full Install" option will install extra star data, with stars as dim as magnitude 16 (these stars are not visible in your sky without a telescope) and the Principal Galaxy Catalog (PGC) with 980, 000 galaxies as dim as magnitude 18.
-The "Minimal Install" option will not install these dimmer stars and galaxies, and will save about 300 MB of hard disk space.
+- 2 A window will pop up onscreen with instructions on installing Starry Night Pro Plus.
+Follow the instructions that appear.
+The "Full Install" option will install extra star data, with stars as dim as magnitude 15 (these stars are not visible in your sky without a telescope) and the Principal Galaxy Catalog (PGC) with 980, 000 galaxies as dim as magnitude 18.
+The "Minimal Install" option will not install these dimmer stars and galaxies, and will save about 800 MB of hard disk space.
 The "Custom Install" option allows you to select which extra data to install. - 3 At the end of the installation, the Starry Night installer launches an application to install QuickTime.
 Follow the instructions that appear onscreen.
 You will be asked to select an installation option for QuickTime.
 Choose the "Recommended Install" option.
 Certain Starry Night features will not work unless you choose this option.